 If your child experiences sudden pain when walking, you should consult with a doctor.
 This could be a sign of out toeing and may require treatment.

 Many parents become concerned when they see their child’s feet pointing inwards or outwards while they walk.
 However, it is important to remember that not every instance of duck feet warrants a doctor’s visit.
-There are a number of causes of out toeing, and some are more serious than others.
+There are several causes of out toeing, and some are more serious than others.
 If the condition persists for an extended period of time, or if there are other accompanying symptoms, then it is best to seek medical attention.

 If you are ever concerned about your child’s gait, you should see a doctor.
 Gait can worsen over time, so if your child is having difficulty walking, it is important to get them checked out.
 There may be an underlying medical condition causing the out toeing’ gait, and it is best to diagnose and treat it as early as possible.